tryton/tryton/modules/stock/doc/usage/quantity.inc.rst

-If you are interested in finding out where some particular products are stored, then once you have selected the products you are interested in, you can use the menu items in the product's :guilabel:`Open related records` menu.
+If you are interested in finding out where some particular products are stored, then once you have selected the products you are interested in, you can use the menu items :guilabel:`Stock Locations` in the product's :guilabel:`Open related records` menu.

 To view how much product is in one or more stock locations you first need to select the locations you are interested in.